 graphic showing John Slaughter

 Looking back, John Slaughter (EE 1989, M.S.
 EE 1990) understands that a few key decisions can change the course of one's life.
-For him, one decision stands out as a pivotal moment that guided his academic path and set him on a professional journey of semiconductor innovation.
+For him, one decision stands out as a pivotal moment that guided his academic path and set him on a professional journey of electronics innovation.

 “My best decision as a student was changing my major early,” Slaughter said.
 “Right after the first quarter of my freshman year.
 I saw guys around me in the dorm just relishing their electrical engineering classes, and I was already feeling the physics of electrical engineering pulling me away from the chemistry of chemical engineering.”

-In 1990, Slaughter’s first year at Tech, electrical engineering was popular, so transferring was no guarantee.
+In 1985, Slaughter’s first year at Tech, electrical engineering was popular, so transferring was no guarantee.
 Fortunately, the switch was approved and the rest, as they say, is history.

 Today, his early academic decision continues to have a profound impact.
 The Georgia Tech School of Electrical and Computer Engineering has recently established the John Slaughter Chair in Semiconductors, with Professor Alan Doolittle as the inaugural recipient.